KFUPM-JRCAI/slurm-users-guide/Model_Zoo.md

 # Model Zoo

+All models listed below are downloaded locally and sourced from HuggingFace.
+For detailed information about each model, visit their respective HuggingFace model cards.

+**[View Usage Guide](usage_zoo.md)** - Learn how to load and use these models

+## NLP Models

 | Model Name | Family | Size | Type | Notes |
 |------------|--------|------|------|-------|
 | AceGPT-7B | AceGPT | 7B | Base | Chinese-Arabic bilingual |